-If you have other medical costs arising from an assault which requires hospital treatment, you can use your health insurance to cover all or a portion of these costs.
-It is important to know, though, that if you are concerned about confidentiality, that billing your insurance will list the services you received (an explanation of benefits) for whomever pays for your insurance (for example, a parent or a spouse.)
+If you have other medical costs arising from an assault that requires hospital treatment, you can use your health insurance to cover all or a portion of these costs.
+It is important to know, though, that if you are concerned about confidentiality, that billing your insurance will list the services you received (an explanation of benefits) for whoever pays for your insurance (for example, a parent or a spouse.)

 However, it is also important to know that Williams and Massachusetts are both committed to helping survivors access any necessary care, regardless of cost, and with the maximum possible protection of confidentiality.

 If you are considering going to the hospital and have concerns about cost, please contact the SASS advisors at 413-597-3000 or the Elizabeth Freeman Center (Williams’ local rape crisis center) at 866-401-2425 to talk about your options.